Itheum/architecture-diagrams/live_whitepaper.md

 - Multi-Account Detection and Blacklisting: We currently use Moralis for user account management.
 [Moralis](https://moralis.io/) allows for multiple addresses to be linked behind the scenes to a single user.
 This enables us to have an audit trail of users trying to launch any potential address-based Sybil attacks and allows us to blacklist transactions in near real-time.

 <br />
-- Verified Identity and/or KYC of Data Seller: One method to prevent most attacks described above would be to use a Verified Identity or KYC platform to ensure that the Data Seller has gone through a verification process before they can sell their data.
-To prevent a high barrier to entry and boost adoption with a better UX, we may allow for an “unverified” sale of data which will allow for the sale of data but with limited functionality in the DEX and/or much lower 🔼ITHEUM earnings (this is to incentivize the user to verify — this is similar to CEX’s like Binance which allow for trading smaller amount without verification).
+- Verified Identity and/or KYC of Data Seller: One method to prevent most attacks described above would be to use a `Verified Identity` or KYC platform to ensure that the Data Seller has gone through a verification process before they can sell their data.
+To prevent a high barrier to entry and boost adoption with a better UX, we may allow for an “unverified” sale of data which will allow for the sale of data but with limited functionality in the DEX and/or much lower $ITHEUM earnings (this is to incentivize the user to verify — this is similar to CEX’s like Binance which allow for trading smaller amount without verification).
 We are also investigating the [BrightID](https://www.brightid.org/) project for fully decentralized proof of uniqueness and other mainstream KYC platforms like CIVIC as potential solutions.

 <br />
 - To increase the legitimacy of Data DEX user accounts and to prevent the attacks that we describe above; we are also considering using a mobile phone number as a 2nd factor on the user identity record.
 This solution path makes sense should we not want to proceed with a full KYC tool and to yet ensure each user has a 2nd factor they need to *prove they own* before using the Data DEX.
 As obtaining a mobile number has compliance and audit trail attached to it (you need to provide your driver's license or prove your identity and address for example), this makes attacking the system very impractical as each user will generally only have access to one mobile number (of course, there are exceptions to this but a single user can't own hundreds of mobile numbers for example).

 <br />
-- To prevent dump botnet attacks we will implement "invisible CAPTCHA".
+- To prevent dumb botnet attacks we will implement "invisible CAPTCHA".
 These are modern captcha technologies that don't have the bad UX of traditional captcha (i.e. click a button on select patterns from photos) but can weed out fraudulent automated users or bots with very high accuracy.

 <br />
 <br />

-We are sure that there will be many more methods malicious users will use to try and game and disrupt the Itheum Data DEX and marketplace ecosystem.
-As part of our core governance model and token distribution, we will reserve a potion for the community to investigate new attack vectors and incentivize this type of white-hat hacking and remediation behavior to continue to boost the security of our Data DEX.
+We are sure that there will be many more methods malicious users will use to try and game and disrupt the Itheum platform, Data DEX, and data marketplace ecosystem.
+As part of our core governance model and token distribution, we will reserve a potion for the funds to investigate new attack vectors and incentivize this type of white-hat hacking and remediation behavior to continue to boost the security of our platform.

 ---